tuyuritio/astro-theme-thought-lite/src/content/information/en/policy.md

 ### User Permission Description

 - Browse all public content on the site.
-- Subscribe to feeds.
+- Subscribe to feed.

 ### User Conduct Guidelines

 When using this site's services, you need to comply with:

 - Respect the legitimate rights and interests of other users and content creators.
-- Do not abuse or attempt to damage the website's technical architecture.
+- Do not abuse or attempt to damage this site's technical architecture.

 ### Intellectual Property